BLACK HISTORY MONTH & DIVERSE BOOK RESOURCES

 • Multicultural Children's Book Day has also curated a list of diverse book links.
 Find that here.

 • Brightly, a website geared to raising children who love to read, features several lists of diverse books.
 Find one for tweens and teens here.
 Brightly has also curated a list of books to help children understand the fight for racial equality.
 Find that here.
-Another list features 15 books for Pre-K through teens that celebrate Native American Heritage.
-And yet another list focuses on 21 books about lesser known African Americans and their contributions to history.
+Another list focuses on 22 books about lesser known African Americans and their contributions to history.

 • Embrace Race, a multicultural community of parents, teachers, experts, and other caring adults, features a list of 20 picture books to "embrace race, provide solace, and do good."
 That's here.